brookskindle/brookskindle.github.io/README.md

 > `git clone git@github.com:brookskindle/brookskindle.github.io.git --recursive`

 ## Running a local site
-is done by running `./develop_server.sh start` and pointing your browser to `http://localhost:8000`
+is done by running `make devserver` and pointing your browser to `http://localhost:8000`

 ## Publishing to Github